Dance West Network CO-PRODUCTIONS 2024/25

 Nick Miami Benz, Isaac Gasangwa, Vidya Kotamraju, Ana Sosa

 Each artist responds to the artwork in the exhibition and the historic setting of the Burnaby Art Gallery.
-Guests are invited to a reception following the performances.

 Click HERE for more information